AdeloreSimiloluwa/kubeflow-scenarios/deploying-kubeflow/step-whatiskubeflow.md

 The Kubeflow project is dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
 Our goal is not to recreate other services, but to provide a straightforward way for spinning up best of breed OSS solutions.
+Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.

+Because Kubeflow relies on Kubernetes, it runs wherever Kubernetes runs such as bare-metal servers, or cloud providers such as Google.

 Details of the project can be found at https://github.com/google/kubeflow